llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

   and `llvm.dbg.kill` intrinsics.

-It is assumed that any transformation capable of doing the decomposition in the first place must have all of this information available, and the structure of the new intrinsics and metadata avoids any costly operations during transformations.
-This update is also "shallow", in that only the `DILifetime` which is immediately referenced by the relevant `llvm.dbg.def`s need to be updated, as the result is referentially transparent to any other dependant `DILifetime`s.
+It is assumed that any transformation capable of doing the decomposition in the first place needs to have all of this information available, and the structure of the new intrinsics and metadata avoids any costly operations during transformations.
+This update is also "shallow", in that only the `DILifetime` which is immediately referenced by the relevant `llvm.dbg.def`s need to be updated, as the result is referentially transparent to any other dependent `DILifetime`s.

 ```llvm